meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-03.md

 **Configuration and Code Tracks**

 - Make sure the emulator is running - it should be available on `http://localhost:3978`
-- While the commercial team typically creates Offers and Plans (in Partner Center) using the custom plan feature of the emulator gives and understanding of the basic dimenions of offers
+- While the partner commercial team typically creates Offers and Plans (in Partner Center) using the custom plan feature of the emulator gives and understanding of the basic dimenions of offers
 - Following this activity you should have an understanding of the lifecycle of an offer - and functionality of the Emulator
 - It is worth noting that the Emulator allows testing of certain APIs not avilable through Partner Center Preview Offers, for example, Suspend and Reinstate